 Chicken stew is a delightful blend of chicken, potatoes, and cassava, bathed in a rich and aromatic sauce, all slowly cooked to achieve a tender texture and unparalleled flavor.
 Perfect for times when you crave a comforting meal, this stew is a culinary experience that will delight your loved ones and introduce you to the best of Colombian cuisine.

 This stew is one of the most common ways to prepare chicken in Colombia, given its simple preparation and easily accessible ingredients.

-The stews are not only prepared with chicken but also with other types of meat such as beef stew, adding different kinds of vegetables, spices, potatoes, plantains, among other things, according to the taste of the person who does it.
+Stews are not only made with chicken but can also be prepared with other meats, such as beef stew, with the addition of various vegetables, spices, potatoes, bananas, and more, tailored to the cook's preference.

-In my house, my mother prepares chicken stew at least twice a month, either with chicken or other meat and usually made at lunchtime, accompanied by white rice and some salad.
+In my household, my mother prepares chicken stew at least twice a month, either with chicken or another type of meat.
+It's typically served at lunchtime, paired with white rice and a kind of salad.

-Remember that chicken is low-fat and low-calorie meat and that it contains high levels of protein.
-For every 100g of chicken, we get:
+Remember, chicken is a low-fat, low-calorie meat that's high in protein.
+For every 100g of chicken, you get:

 - 195 Calories

 - 30g of protein

 How to achieve tender and juicy chicken in the stew?